Plan for Street Preservation to Maximize Funding Dollars

 - Condition Assessment — Inspect pavements by quantitatively measuring distress types and distress severity levels.
 Using a standardized rating scale, such as Pavement Condition Index (PCI), pavement sections will be ranked according to the quantity and severity of distress.
 Once PCI information is known, a map can be created to provide a visual representation of the areas with the greatest need for preservation.

 - Approach Planning — Predict and model the future condition of the pavement network by applying different budget strategies or network PCI goals.
 Prioritize rehabilitation and reconstruction strategies to develop a Capital Improvement Plan (CIP) that will save money long term.

 - Plan Implementation — Adoption of your CIP and annual preservation strategies to maximize the use of available funds.

-Joint deterioration may be caused by one of many factors including an inadequate air entrainment system or insufficient pavement drainage.
-An incorrect water to cement ratio in the pavement or a failed joint sealant can also lead to premature joint deterioration.
+- Joint Performance — Joint deterioration may be caused by one of many factors including an inadequate air entrainment system or insufficient pavement drainage.
+Incorrect water to cement ratio in the pavement or a failed joint sealant can also lead to premature joint deterioration.